-Born on May 22, 1982, in Seattle, Washington, Apolo Anton Ohno started training at age fourteen.
+Born in 1982 in Seattle, Apolo Anton Ohno started training at age fourteen.
 In 1997 he won the U.S. short-track speed skating championship and in 2002 he scored silver and gold at the Winter Olympics.

-Olympic speedskater Apolo Anton Ohno was born on May 22, 1982, in Seattle, Washington.
+Olympic speed skater Apolo Anton Ohno was born on May 22, 1982, in Seattle, Washington.
 Already an experienced swimmer and in-line skater, Apolo Anton Ohno was inspired to take up speedskating after watching the 1994 Winter Olympics with his father Yuki.
 He quickly emerged as a leading short-track skater.

 When Ohno was only 14, he trained with U.S. national speedskating coach Pat Wentland in Lake Placid, New York.
 Away from home and his friends, Ohno rebelled against the rigors of training, choosing to eat pizza instead of complete required runs.
 In 1997, Ohno scored his first major victory, winning the U.S. short-track championship.

 Many believed Ohno would be a shoo-in for the 1998 U.S. Olympic team, but he made a disappointing showing at the Olympic trials.
 After the trials, his father took him to an isolated cabin in Washington to give him time to contemplate his future away from any distractions.

 In the 1,000-meter event, Ohno was injured when several skaters crashed, but he was able to complete the race to win a silver medal.
 A disqualification led to his first gold medal, when a South Korean skater was found to have illegally blocked Ohno from passing him.

 Continuing his career as a superior skater, Ohno earned the title of overall champion at the 2002-2003 and 2004-2005 World Cup events.
 He also won gold for the 1,000-meter and 3,000-meter events at the 2005 World Championships.

 In 2007, Ohno showed his prowess in another arena: the dance floor.
 He joined the cast of hit series Dancing with the Stars—which pairs famous amateurs with professional ballroom dancers—for its fourth season, battling the likes of former model Paulina Porizkova; country singer-actor Billy Ray Cyrus; and television host Leeza Gibbons.

 Ohno also continued to train during this time, and in December 24, 2007, he won his ninth national title in the 1,000-meter and the 1,500-meter short-track races.
 The next year, he placed first in the 500-meter race during the 2008 World Championships in South Korea, and he won his tenth national title in 2009.